Here we demonstrate three ways to tape fingers following a finger sprain or similar injury.

 We use this finger-taping technique if you have sprained your finger by bending it back too far.

 Finger buddy taping

 The finger buddy technique is probably the most popular way to tape fingers, especially a sprained finger.
 It protects the phalangeal joint between the finger bones (phalanges).

-The aim of this taping is to prevent movement of the injured finger during the healing stage of rehabilitation.
-Fingers 1 and 2 are usually ‘paired' for taping and 3 and 4 are usually best taped together
+The aim is to prevent movement of the injured finger during the healing stage of rehabilitation.
+Fingers 1 and 2 are usually ‘paired’ and 3 and 4 are usually best taped together.

-- Place the strip of padded foam between the fingers to be taped.
+Then place the strip of padded foam between the fingers.